opstrace/opstrace/docs/guides/user/sending-metrics-with-prometheus.md

 # Sending metrics with Prometheus

-In this guide we show how to configure a Prometheus instance to securely send metrics to your Opstrace cluster.
+In this guide we show how to configure a Prometheus instance to securely send metrics to your Opstrace instance.

 ## Prerequisites

-* An Opstrace cluster.
+* An Opstrace instance.
 * A decision: for which Opstrace tenant would you like to send data?
 * An Opstrace tenant authentication token file (for the tenant of your choice).
 Also see [concepts](../../references/concepts.md).